 Bowen, who sold real estate in the South End of Boston, moved to town in 1990.
 He worked for Roslyn Garfield Associates before founding Harborside.
 Besides being a DJ on WOMR radio, he has served on the finance committee of the U.U. church (where Mrs. Manta was once a soloist), and on the Cultural Council and Planning Board.
 Tosner has lived in town since 1998.
-He is a co-owner of the White Wind Inn, and has served on the Provincetown Business Guild (including a stint as executive director), Visitor Services Board (including a stint as chairman), and the Chamber of Commerce.
+He was a co-owner of the White Wind Inn, and has served on the Provincetown Business Guild (including a stint as executive director), Visitor Services Board (including a stint as chairman), and the Chamber of Commerce.
 Together with Bowen, he is now an owner of Unit 1, the commercial unit, through the Western Reserve Realty Trust.

 Tosner recalled that one of the former tenants at 154 Commercial was DJ Maryalice (Maryalice Kalaghan) of the Boatslip.